sigasi/sigasi_insights/faq.md

 If your team is purchasing at least five licenses, you will have the choice between node-locked and floating licenses.

 If you currently have five node-locked licenses and you want to upgrade to floating licenses, please [contact-us].

+## What are the requirements for the license server?

+License server requirements are listed with the [system requirements][#what-are-the-system-requirements].

 ## How can I avoid locking up a license when I'm working with Eclipse?